tengjian722/tengjian722.github.io/_pages/research.md

 Diffusioosmotic dispersion
 ======
 In this study, we study the dispersion induced by the diffusioosmotic motion near a charged wall in the presence of a solute concentration gradient.
-We derive theoretical predictions for the solute dynamics using a multiple-timescale analysis to quantify the dispersion driven by the solute-surface interaction.
+We derived theoretical predictions for the solute dynamics using a multiple-timescale analysis to quantify the dispersion driven by the solute-surface interaction.
+In addition, we use numerical simulations to validate our theoretical predictions.
 <br/><img src='/images/graphical abstract_1-01.jpg' width="350" height="300">